SquadcastHub/squadcasthub.github.io/pages/mydoc/using_the_mobile_app.md

 #### Incident Notes

-Each incident gets its own chat-ops channel.
-All the responses will be recorded.
-Additionally, we can add @ mentions and in a response tapping on a mention will take you to the profile
+Each incident gets its own notes section.
+One can @mention users and invite them to collaborate and resolve the incident.

 ![](images/incident_notes_12.png){: style="max-width: 30%" }